mohamedAbdullaAlNahtta/Prevent-Multiple-Login-Sessions-PHP/README.md

 This a very small project to pervent Multiple session login per user using PHP and Mysql NO CSS or jequery just HTML tags

-## Note "the purpose of this only the idea of preventing multiple user login sessions" so
+# Note the purpose of this only the idea of preventing multiple user login sessions so

-- there is no hashing for password
+# - there is no hashing for password
-- there is no escaping for user name and password strings
+# - there is no escaping for user name and password strings
-- the user name or the password
+# - the user name or the password

 ==> Using PHP and Mysql